widlysala/Online-Retail-Business-Analysis/README.md

 ## Products' KPI

-The following chart shows us how company's Net Sales related to the Demand (from lowest to highest).
-Giving us a perspective on what product types perform better than the others.
+The following chart shows us how company's Net Sales related to the Demand (from lowest to highest), giving us a perspective on what product types perform better than the others.

 ![Poorest Performance](uploaded/visual/Net%20Sales.png)